XeniaGorbunova/XeniaGorbunova/README.md

   I'm Xenia.

-  I'm a student of the Sberuniversity Frontend
-    Development course.
+  I'm a frontend developer at Lanit-Tercom.
+My stack: Angular, React.

-  Programming is my passion for now.
+  Programming is my passion.

   How to reach me: https://t.me/Ksenia_the_cloud
     or gorbunovaksenia@gmail.com